chrira/ms-techlab/02-builds.md

     Tags: builder, wildfly, wildfly16

-    * An image stream will be created as "wildfly-160-centos7:latest" that will track the source image
+    * An image stream tag will be created as "wildfly-160-centos7:latest" that will track the source image
     * A source build using binary input will be created
-      * The resulting image will be pushed to image stream "hello-world:latest"
+      * The resulting image will be pushed to image stream tag "hello-world:latest"
       * A binary build was created, use 'start-build --from-dir' to trigger a new build

 --> Creating resources with label app=hello-world ...
-    imagestream "wildfly-160-centos7" created
+    imagestream.image.openshift.io "wildfly-160-centos7" created
-    imagestream "hello-world" created
+    imagestream.image.openshift.io "hello-world" created
-    buildconfig "hello-world" created
+    buildconfig.build.openshift.io "hello-world" created
 --> Success
 ```

 See the command output for the created resources.

 Check the created resources with the oc tool and inside the web console.
+Do you find the created build inside the web console?

 ## Start the build